ArtemShkumat/AiGM/Documentation/Architecture.md

 2.1.
 PresenterService
 Role: Entry point for user requests.
 If a user says "I look around," PresenterService is called with that input, `userId`, and `promptType`.
-It creates a `PromptRequest` object and passes it to the `BackgroundJobService` for processing.
-It no longer decides whether to enqueue, as all requests now go through the background service.
+It creates a `PromptRequest` object and passes it to the `HangfireJobsService` for processing via Hangfire.
+All requests go through the background job processing.
 Methods:
 HandleUserInputAsync(userId, userInput, promptType, npcId?): Returns a string (the final user-facing text) upon completion of the background job.

 2.2.
-BackgroundJobService (Mandatory for All Prompts)
+HangfireJobsService (Mandatory for All Prompts)
-Role: Queues up `PromptRequest` jobs in a FIFO queue.
-A background task dequeues jobs one by one.
+Role: Handles background jobs enqueued through Hangfire, processing `PromptRequest` jobs.
 For each job, it calls:
 1.  `PromptService.BuildPromptAsync` to get the fully constructed `Prompt`.
 2.  `AiService.GetCompletionAsync` to get the LLM response string.
 3.  `ResponseProcessingService.HandleResponseAsync` (or `HandleCreateResponseAsync` for creation prompts) to process the response and apply updates.
 Returns a Task<string> representing the final user-facing text upon job completion.
 Methods:
-EnqueuePromptAsync(PromptRequest request): Places a prompt job in the queue and returns a `Task<string>` for the result.
+ProcessUserInputAsync(PromptRequest request): Processes a user input job and returns the result.
+CreateEntityAsync(userId, entityId, entityType, request): Creates new entities in the background.

 2.3.
 PromptService
 Role: Orchestrates prompt construction.
 Selects and delegates the actual building process to specialized `IPromptBuilder` implementations based on the `PromptType` in the `PromptRequest`.